Collars

 View on Amazon | View on Chewy | View on Walmart

-If you do decide that an e-collar is the right training device for your dog, we recommend the SportDOG FieldTrainer 425X for its 21 levels of static correction, tone and vibration-only options, and 500-yard range.
-Other fantastic features include a waterproof collar and a rechargeable battery that lasts for 50-70 hours.
+If you decide that an e-collar is the right training device for your dog, I recommend the SportDOG FieldTrainer 425X for its 21 levels of static correction, tone and vibration-only options, and 500-yard range.
+Other fantastic features include an IP67 waterproof collar that is submersible to 25 feet, making it a top choice for working dogs or those who love to swim.
+It also has a rechargeable battery that only takes two hours to charge but lasts between 50 to 70 hours.

-It’s more expensive than some of the other electronic options out there, but it gives you more control and, therefore, a more positive training experience for your pup.
-It also allows you to train your dog with a much more mild tingle on 21 levels, rather than starting with an intense shock.
-This device is among our top picks for the best dog training collar.
+It’s more expensive than some of the other electronic options out there, which is why it is my top choice as a high-end shock collar.
+But it gives you more control and, therefore, a more positive training experience for your pup.
+It also allows you to train your dog with a much milder tingle on 21 levels rather than starting with an intense shock.
+This device is also among our top picks for the best dog training collar.
+It fits dogs that weigh eight pounds and upwards and comes with a 1-years manufacturer warranty.

 Price